Turner3800/SignalsProject/README.md

 * The total amount of values to be recieved from signals is set to 5000, any more values than 5000 will be invalid.

-* Data in the files cannot be negative, as the producer will only be sending a negative value when it has finished sending all values.put.
+* Values in the data files cannot be negative, as the producer will only be sending a negative value when it has finished sending all values.